 Razo, a hulking demon with jagged horns, nodded.
 "The cannon is locked onto the city square.
 All demons are out of range."

 A hush fell over the legion, anticipation thick in the air.
 Draco's mind spun.
 He watched as the demons hurried to finalize the weapon, the blue-scaled general overseeing every step.
 Draco's instincts screamed for him to run, but he forced himself to wait, memorizing every detail of the plan.
 Even if he tried to reach the others, he doubted he would make it before they fired the cannon.
 His only option was to destroy it on his own.
 But how?
 A desperate, reckless idea struck Draco.
 It was madness—but there was no time for anything else.
 With a mocking grin, he strode from his hiding place, feigning bravado in the face of a stunned legion of demons.
 "Lura!"
-Draco called, waving as though greeting an old friend.
+Draco called, waving vigorously as he walked closer to the growing threat .
 "Long time no see.
 Don't mind me, just a hunter here to ruin your plans and save Nixara.
 Here's my offer: leave now, and maybe you'll live.
 Refuse—and I promise you'll regret it."